iansinnott/notedown/README.md

 #### Next Release (1.x)

+* Notebooks vs clients
+  * Don't use 'clients'.
+Instead use 'notebooks' to separate notes.
 * How-to Guide
   * Simple static page with instructions for basic Note CRUD.
 * Shift enter to add a new line instead of save